karllhughes/personal-blog-5/_posts/2023-10-29-hardest-year.md

 I didn't know where to begin.
 No, the video didn't lie.
 In some ways, I've been incredibly successful in my career thus far.
 But it didn't tell the whole story either.

 2023 has been the hardest in my life so far, both personally and professionally.
-I don't want to dramatize this and pretend that my life is hard.
-I'm extremely fortunate compared to most of the world, but mentally, the past 9 months have been far from the easy road you see on the outside.
+I don't want to dramatize this and pretend that my life is hard - I'm extremely fortunate compared to most of the world - but mentally, the past 9 months have been far from the easy road you see on the outside.

 And yet, it's been the year in which I've learned the most as well.